EranStarkLab/SpikeTiming/README.md

   - Wrapper for resample.m

 ### C Utilities
-These utility functions are operating system sepcific and require compiling in MATLAB (see section 'To run the code' below).
+These utility functions are operating system sepecific and require compiling in MATLAB (see section 'To run the code' below).
 - calc_cor.c
   - Calculate delays by enumerating on first spike train only
 - zcs.c